-Assessment of the Company's evaluation of the expected holding period for operating properties and land
+Assessment of the Company's evaluation of the expected holding period for operating properties

-As discussed in Notes 2 and 4, the Company had \$31,288 million of operating properties and \$1,102 million of land as of December 31, 2019.
-The Company tests the recoverability of operating properties and land whenever events or changes in circumstances, including shortening the expected holding period of such assets, indicate that the carrying amount of these assets may not be recoverable.
+As discussed in Notes 2 and 4, the Company had \$43,508 million of operating properties as of December 31, 2020.
+The Company tests the recoverability of operating properties whenever events or changes in circumstances, including shortening the expected holding period of such assets, indicate that the carrying amount of these assets may not be recoverable.

-We identified the assessment of the Company's evaluation of the expected holding period for operating properties and land as a critical audit matter.
+We identified the assessment of the Company's evaluation of the expected holding period for operating properties as a critical audit matter.
 Subjective auditor judgment was required to assess the relevant events or changes in circumstances that the Company used to evaluate its expected holding period.
 A shortening of the expected holding period could indicate a potential impairment.

-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's recoverability of operating properties and land process including controls related to determining the expected holding period and any related changes.
-We evaluated the Company's expected holding period by inquiring of management regarding the expected holding period, considering the current economic environment, reading minutes of the meetings of the Company's Board of Directors, reading external communications with investors and analysts, and analyzing documents prepared by the Company regarding proposed real estate transactions and potential triggering events.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's recoverability of operating properties process including controls related to determining the expected holding period and any related changes.
+We evaluated the Company's expected holding period by inquiring of the Company regarding changes to the expected holding period, considering certain factors related to the current economic environment, reading minutes of the meetings of the Company's Board of Directors, reading external communications with investors and analysts, and analyzing documents prepared by the Company regarding proposed real estate transactions and potential triggering events.